“Nobody Died At Sandy Hook”

 “If there is a shooter there to take the challenge.
 We used to do these things where we had these dummy books and we’d bring in an active shooter as the stage person and throw books at them, you know, because that really throws them off.
 You’re taught those kinds of little techniques to throw the active shooter off.” pg.
 115

-These were five and six-year-old children, Paul.
-Even if they were somehow taught to do such a thing (and I’m not an alleged school safety expert, but that sounds absurd), what leads you to believe that they even had enough time to go grab a book from somewhere and throw it at their assailant?
-Their assailant, who I’ll remind you, was armed with an AR-15 and fired 154 rounds in somewhere around five minutes.
+These were five- and six-year-old children, Paul.
+Even if they were somehow trained to do such a thing—and forgive me, I’m not an alleged school safety expert, but that sounds absolutely absurd—what makes you think they had enough time to grab a book and hurl it at their assailant?
+Their assailant, I’ll remind you, was armed with an AR-15 and managed to fire 154 rounds in roughly five minutes.

 (Regarding Adam Lazna) “And of course if you’re doing a fictionalized event like this, you want to have the most crazed individual that you can have looking at you through the picture there, and that’s exactly what you have.
 That’s my speculation” pg.
 116

-Maybe he looked crazy because – and bear with me here – he was crazy, as evidenced by the fact that he murdered a bunch of children.
-Or maybe, with the limited number of pictures available to them (Adam notably hated having his photo taken), the media chose to run with the craziest looking picture.
-Whichever one you pick, it’s infinitely more credible.
+Maybe he looked crazy because—stick with me here—he was crazy, as evidenced by the fact that he murdered 27 people, including 20 small children and his own mother.
+Or, with the limited number of photos available (since Adam notoriously hated having his picture taken), the media simply chose the one that looked the most unsettling.
+Either way, both explanations are infinitely more plausible than this ridiculous speculation.

 “And he has a history and what is the history?
 We’re not real clear on the history.” pg.
 116

-There’s an entire report on his history.
-How much do you need to know about a total stranger?
-Are you familiar with HIPAA?
+There’s an entire publicly-available report on his history.
+How much more do you need to know about a total stranger?
+Ever heard of HIPAA?
+You can’t just go snooping into someone’s medical records because you’re “not real clear,” even if they’re a mass murderer.

 “You know, first of all, they found out that he’s got his brother’s driver’s license.
 Then there’s some confusion.
 And you know it one of these kind of scenarios that just didn’t quite fit.
 And as a school person that to me was one of the big pieces of evidence.
 Why does he have his brother’s license?” pg.
 116

 Adam did not have Ryan’s driver’s license on him.
-The idea that he did is an early bit of misinformation and is not supported by any official documentation.
-Ryan’s license was in his possession when he was taken into police custody in Hoboken later that day.
+That claim is based on early misinformation and isn’t supported by any official documentation.
+In fact, Ryan’s license was in his possession when police took him into custody in Hoboken later that day.

 “That’s a very very good point, Paul.
 Excellent.
 And we should add that the mug shot that they gave us of Adam Lanza was very painterly.
 It wasn’t even a photo,” pg.
 116

-That’s definitely a photo, and it is definitely not a mug shot.
-Adam was never arrested as a result of his actions at Sandy Hook, because he was dead, so he wouldn’t have one.
-So they’re 0-2 here.
+That is most definitely a photo, and it is absolutely not a mug shot.
+Adam was never arrested for his actions at Sandy Hook—because he was dead—so he wouldn’t have one.
+That’s 0-2 for this claim.

 If I were a betting man, I’d say Preston made that up out of whole cloth.